gsalaman/astro_notes/carbonstar.md

 ## Standard:
 Step 1:  make sure focuser is aligned.
 Use laser, should hit center of secondary mirror mark.
 See https://www.youtube.com/watch?v=2EC5N5bfB9A
 Note:  may need collimation ring for focuser!
 Also, check different focuser posions.  really want it at standard position.
+4/19/26 note:  checked with my laser.
+Looks pretty close...it's on the ring itself.
+May not need tilt plate.
+Same result if I'm all the way backed out...but obviously more suceptible to slop.

 Step 2:  concentric rings, adjust secondary.
 Can do spot with cheshire.